ArthurGareginyan/my-syntax-highlighter/readme.txt

 **PRO features include...**

-* 55 Themes (all provided themes from CodeMirror)
+* 56 Themes (all provided themes from CodeMirror)
-* 153 Languages (all provided languages from CodeMirror)
+* 154 Programming languages (all provided languages from CodeMirror)
-* 121 Shortcodes
+* 125 Shortcodes
 * Programming language selection option
 * Loading CodeMirror files on pages only when needed
 * Well documented